joeyajames/jps/README.md

 - How are dictionaries different from lists?
 - What kinds of things could functions be used for?
 ### Definitions
-- HTML is hypertext markup language, which is a formatted text that web browsers can understand and decode to show you formatted content.
+- **HTML** is hypertext markup language, which is a formatted text that web browsers can understand and decode to show you formatted content.
-- CSS means cascading style sheets.
+- **CSS** means cascading style sheets.
 This allows web developers to customize styles for different elements across a whole website.
 Even if you have 500 different webpages on your site, you can change the paragraph font size by only changing the CSS document in 1 place, so it saves a lot of time and makes the whole site consistent.
-- Javascript is the most widely used web programming language that can execute in the browser when you click on an element.
+- **JavaScript** is the most widely used web programming language that can execute in the browser when you click on an element.
 Many browser-based games are written in Javascript.
-  - Form is a web page where the user is required to enter data and click a submit button.
+  - **Form** is a web page where the user is required to enter data and click a submit button.
 There are a variety of different form fields for different types of data input (e.g. check boxes, text fields, drop-down lists).
 Normally the form itself is written in HTML, and when  you click the submit button a Javascript is executed to process the data.
-- Python is one of the most popular programming language for web development, machine learning, data analysis, and a variety of other things.
+- **Python** is one of the most popular programming language for web development, machine learning, data analysis, and a variety of other things.
-  - List is a data structure in Python that stores an array of items.
+  - **List** is a data structure in Python that stores an array of items.
 Most other programming languages call this an array.
 Python lists can store any type of objects: integers, decimal numbers, text strings, or other.
-  - Dictionary is a data structure that uses key-value pairs to store data.
+  - **Dictionary** is a data structure that uses key-value pairs to store data.
 For example, 1:Bob, 2:Jenny, 3:Frank.
 Or, Caylus:6135728097, Howard:6137892854.
-  - Boolean is a statement that evaluates to True or False (1 or 0, or On/Off).
+  - **Boolean** is a statement that evaluates to True or False (1 or 0, or On/Off).
 Examples of Boolean statements: age == 16, height > 65, length < 36, direction == 'up'.
 Boolean statements are used in if statements.